souch/SMP/README.md

 - show current played song in list
 - bluetooth
 - On start go to last song played
-- seek bar
+- seek bar that show current song position
 - button that disable/enable lockscreen
+- Shake to go to next song when playing

 ### Help
-- press on back button shut everything
 - press on home button to shut the app and keep the music in background
 - press the button to the right of next to go to curr played song
 - close the padlock to disable lock screen (it prevents locking only when the app is on top).